AndrewCRMartin/biocomp2/README.md

 ======================================

-This provides some skeleton code for demonstrating how the three-layer model works for the Biocomputin II project.
+This provides some skeleton code for demonstrating how the three-layer model works for the Biocomputing II project.

-Most importantly, *it provides the required way in which files are laid out in the GitHib submission*.
+Most importantly, **it provides the required way in which files are laid out in the GitHib submission**.

 The code is organized into three main directories: